TEALSK12/introduction-to-computer-science/lesson_51.md

 Students will be able to...

--   Understand the motivating reasons to use prototypes and clones
+-   Explain the motivating reasons to use prototypes and clones

 ## Materials/Preparation